 In summary, level I evidence exists for the use of high calorie nutritional supplementation in COPD, to achieve body weight gain, improve FFM index and exercise tolerance (6MWD), with results most significant for subjects who are undernourished.
-Benefits have been demonstrated for increasing fruit and vegetable intake and supplementing with n-3 PUFA, vitamin E, vitamin D, essential amino acids, whey protein and L-carnitine in COPD, particularly when the supplements are used in combination with a pulmonary rehabilitation programme.
+Benefits have been demonstrated for increasing fruit and vegetable intake and supplementing with n-3 PUFA, vitamin E, vitamin D, essential amino acids, whey protein and L-carnitine in COPD, particularly when the supplements are used in combination with a pulmonary rehabilitation program.
 However, level I evidence supporting the use of these other interventions does not yet exist and further research is needed to confirm efficacy.

 For all COPD patients, a key goal of nutritional management is to eat a balanced diet and to achieve and maintain a healthy weight.
 Healthy eating means choosing a variety of foods from each of the five food groups every day, in suitable proportions including: vegetables and legumes/beans; fruit; grain foods, mostly wholegrain varieties, such as breads, cereals, rice and pasta; lean meats and poultry, fish, eggs, tofu, nuts and legumes; and dairy products such as milk, yoghurt and cheese.
 At the same time, foods that are high in saturated fat, sugar and sodium, such as highly processed and takeaway foods, should be limited.

 To prevent dypsnoea while eating various strategies have been recommended:

 - Clear the airways of mucus before eating

 - If supplemental oxygen is used, make sure this is worn while eating